dealingwith/daniel-industries/_posts/2011-03-12-good-writing-is-good.md

 layout: post
 title: "Good Writing is Good"
 date: 2011-03-12 19:22:00 -0600
+excerpt: "...now the Senior Vice President for Bad Decisions at Yahoo had decided to give us a little help"
+categories:
+ - quotable
+ - elsewhere
 ---

-Maciej Ceglowski is one of the proprietors of [Pinboard][1] and also [an amazing writer][2].
+Maciej Ceglowski is the proprietor of [Pinboard][1] and also [an amazing writer][2].
 His recent [post describing technical aspects of the great exodus from Delicious (to Pinboard)][3] has too many gems to capture them all, but here are a couple in case you need convincing when it comes to reading technical blog posts:

 > Before this moment, our relationship to Delicious had been that of a tick to an elephant.
 We were a niche site and in the course of eighteen months had siphoned off about six thousand users from our massive competitor, a pace I was was very happy with and hoped to sustain through 2011.
 But now the Senior Vice President for Bad Decisions at Yahoo had decided to give us a little help.